PhonologicalCorpusTools/SLP-AA-old-/docs/source/transcription_process.rst

       * In Slots 20, 25, and 30, use the key 'z' for "x-"; 'c' for "x+"; and 's' for "☒".

       * For Mac users, it may be helpful to use the Tab key to move to the next slot.
 To enable this, go to System Preferences > Keyboard > Shortcuts.
-At the bottom of the page under Full Keyboard Access, select "All controls."
+At the bottom of the page under Full Keyboard Access, select "All controls".

 .. _flag_slot: